 - Gender-affirming clothing boutique information

-The organization has established a fundraiser with a goal of $540,000 to keep its “doors open, retain essential staff, expand access to lifesaving services, and build long-term sustainability for the next generation of LGBTQ+ leaders.”
+A fundraiser has been established by the organization with a goal of $540,000 to keep its “doors open, retain essential staff, expand access to lifesaving services, and build long-term sustainability for the next generation of LGBTQ+ leaders.”

 Those wishing to donate can do so through the center’s website, or by clicking here.